Attract New Members By Offering Altitude Training At Your Facility

 The size of the equipment depends on the size of your altitude room.
 Smaller rooms need smaller equipment and less space, while larger rooms require bigger machines and a larger plant area.
 Typically, small rooms (6-10 people) need around 9m², medium rooms (12-20 people) require 12m², and larger systems (30+ people) can take up to 16m².

 The second area needed is an altitude room itself.
 This can be a newly built space or an existing room that you convert.
 Converting an existing room is simple — just seal the windows and door frames with silicone or rubber strips to stop low-oxygen air from escaping or normal air from getting in.
 If air leaks in, it will weaken the altitude effect.
-Vice versa, if low-oxygen air leaks out, it wastes the air and makes the system less efficient.
+Vice versa, if low-oxygen air leaks out, it wastes the filtered air and makes the system less efficient.

 If you’re constructing a new room, you can use any building material (E.g. cool room panel, gyprock / plasterboard, glass etc.) as long as you remember to seal the windows and door frames.